Sussex-Neuroscience/NL-glow-worm/README.md

 **Hardware**

 - **Optic flow sensors:** Two optical mice (M500 Logitech, Lausanne, Switzerland) with sensors and relevant circuits detached from the remaining parts.
-The optical mice were placed orthogonally, with the sensor at the level of the ball’s equator and attached to the support with a screw.
+The optical mice were placed orthogonally, with the sensor at the level of the ball’s equator and attached to the support with a screw (Figure 2B).

 - **Arduino Due:** Each optical mouse was connected to one Arduino Due, which in turn connected to a USB port on a computer.